Cam Ward (ice hockey)

 Cameron Kenneth Ward (born February 29, 1984) is a Canadian former professional ice hockey goaltender.
 He played the majority of his 15-year professional career for the Carolina Hurricanes of the National Hockey League (NHL).
-He played for the Chicago Blackhawks during his final season before signing a one-day contract to officially retire as a Hurricane in 2019.
+He played his final season for the Chicago Blackhawks before retiring in 2019.

 Ward was born in Saskatoon, growing up there and in Sherwood Park, Alberta.
 During his three-year junior career in the Western Hockey League (WHL) with the Red Deer Rebels, he was selected 25th overall by the Hurricanes in the 2002 NHL Entry Draft.
 After a season with the Hurricanes' American Hockey League (AHL) affiliate, the Lowell Lock Monsters, he won the Stanley Cup with the Hurricanes in 2006, winning the Conn Smythe Trophy as the most valuable player in the playoffs.
 He became the first starting goaltender to win the Stanley Cup as a rookie since Patrick Roy in 1986.

+Early life

+Ward was born on February 29, 1984, to parents Ken and Laurel Ward in Saskatoon, Saskatchewan.
+He was raised in a Christian family and was baptized in an outdoor lake at the age of eight.
+Ward learned to skate in Regina and began playing with the Saskatoon Flyers' pre-novice team in 1990 at the age of six.
+As a youth, he played all positions before eventually choosing to remain as a goaltender.
+He made this choice because he "liked the mentality" of being the last line of defence.
+After his family moved to Sherwood Park, Alberta, Ward played minor hockey in Sherwood's Peewee A, Bantam AAA, and Midget AAA divisions.

 Playing career

 Early career

-Ward spent his junior career with the Red Deer Rebels of the Western Hockey League (WHL).
-After appearing in one game for the Rebels in 2000–01, Ward played three full seasons with the team from 2001–2004, leading them to the WHL finals twice.
-Ward was drafted 25th overall by the Carolina Hurricanes in the 2002 NHL Entry Draft.
-Upon graduating from the WHL, Ward signed a multi-year, entry-level contract with the Hurricanes on May 13, 2004.
-Due to the 2004–05 NHL lockout, he was assigned to Carolina's American Hockey League (AHL) affiliate, the Lowell Lock Monsters, for the season.
+After spending the 1998–99 season playing AAA hockey in Sherwood Park, Ward was drafted in the fourth round, 63rd overall, of the 1999 Western Hockey League (WHL) bantam draft by the Red Deer Rebels.
+Despite being drafted, he did not play for the Rebels until he was 17.
+Ward spent the 1999–00 season with the Sherwood Park Kings U18 AAA team and finished with a 3.57 goals against average (GAA).
+He then participated in the Rebels' 2000 training camp and preseason, where he impressed the team's general manager and head coach Brent Sutter.
+His efforts in the Rebels preseason games made the coaching staff strongly consider keeping him on the team as a 16-year-old for the 2000–01 season.
+While Ward was ultimately reassigned to the Sherwood Park Kings, he was called up to the Rebels on February 1, 2001 to back up goaltender Shane Bendera.
+Prior this callup, Ward was selected for the Alberta Midget AAA Hockey League North Division first all-star team.
+He made his WHL regular-season debut on February 4 and blocked all 25 shots he faced from the Saskatoon Blades for his first WHL shutout and win.
+After returning to the Sherwood Park Kings, he finished the season fifth in the league with a 2.90 goals against average and was named league MVP.